barryhunter/fakedump/README.md

+Looking for indexdump?
+Moved to its own repo: https://github.com/barryhunter/indexdump

 # fakedump

 Rather rudimentry 'mysqldump' replacement, that takes an arbitary query, so can dump virtual tables, even views (with their data!)